Therapeutic Services

 Family therapy is useful for those experiencing life transitions such as blending families, grief or loss, divorce, or illness.
 It is also beneficial for families that want to better understand the perspectives of the individual members and turn toward one another for support and validation.

-Group Therapy
+Group Offerings

 Group therapy is a place in which individuals who have similar concerns and/or life experiences can come together to support one another.
 It can also be a space in which members learn from and validate one another.
 Members are able to listen to and share in a supportive and safe environment.
 These interactions provide group members with the opportunity to learn more about themselves and others, and better understand and work through their lived experiences.